ansible/ansible-documentation/docs/docsite/rst/getting_started_ee/introduction.rst

 .. _introduction_execution_environments:

-Introduction to execution environments
+Introduction to Execution Environments
 ======================================

-Ansible execution environments aim to resolve complexity issues and provide all the benefits you can get from containerization.
+Ansible Execution Environments aim to resolve complexity issues and provide all the benefits you can get from containerization.

 Reducing complexity
 -------------------